AssistaAI/aci/frontend/README.md

 ├── hooks
 │   └── use-mobile.tsx
 └── lib
-│   ├── api          (functions for interacting with the Aipolabs backend API) │   ├── types        (types of the Aipolabs backend API response) │   └── utils.ts
+│   ├── api          (functions for interacting with the Assista backend API) │   ├── types        (types of the Assista backend API response) │   └── utils.ts
 └── __test__ (test files, the structure of this folder should be the same as the structure of the src/app folder)
     ├── apps